Use the AARP Auto Buying Program to find your next safe new or used car! Learn more.

-Q: How to apply for Social Security disability
+Q: How to apply for Social Security Disability Insurance (SSDI)

 Q: Who is eligible for SSI?

 Q: Do I need an attorney to apply for Social Security disability benefits?

 Q: Are there ways to speed up a disability claim?